vippsas/management-api/management-api-quick-start.md

 The property `access_token` should be used for all other API requests in the `Authorization` header as the Bearer token.

-### Step 3 - Get merchant sales units by organization number
+### Step 3 - Get merchant sales units by merchant ID

 Send request
 [`GET:v1/merchants/{orgno}/sales-units`](https://developer.vippsmobilepay.com/api/management/#tag/Merchants/operation/getMerchantSalesUnits),
-where `orgno` is the organization number of the sales unit.
+where `business-identifier` is the ID of the merchant.
-Details about the merchant will be provided.
+A list of ID numbers will be returned.
+These are the Merchant Serial Numbers for all the sales units associated with this merchant.

 <Tabs
 defaultValue="curl"